odm7341/dispatchDuck/README.md

 ✅ **Builtin MPEG-DASH Clearkey/DRM Support** — Either append `#clearkey=<clearkey>` to the end of the URL or include a clearkeys json file or URL for DRM decryption\
 ✅ **High Performance** — Uses streamlink API's to offload segment downloading before passing to ffmpeg for muxing\
 ✅ **Highly Flexible** — Can support standard HLS, Mpeg-DASH as well as DASH-DRM, Youtube, Twitch and other livestreaming services as channels\
-✅ **Proxy Support** — Full support for passing proxy servers to bypass geo restrictions\
+✅ **Proxy Support** — Full support for passing proxy servers to bypass geo restrictions.
+Also support for bypassing proxy for specific URL's used in initial redirections\
 ✅ **Extended Stream Type Detection** — Fallback option that checks MIME type of stream URL for streamlink plugin selection

 ---